Empirical Bayes Estimation and Inference via Smooth Nonparametric Maximum Likelihood: Introduction

 which is itself a Gaussian location mixture.
 This construction coincides with the \emph{smooth NPMLE} of \citet{Magder1996} (see also \citep{Cordy1997,Shen1999}).
 Since $\npmle$ has at most $n$ support points \citep{Lindsay1995}, it automatically yields a finite Gaussian location-mixture prior, but without the non-convexity and component-selection issues inherent to XD.

-A primary task in empirical Bayes is to denoise the observations $X_i$ to estimate/predict the latent effects $\theta_i$.
+A primary task in empirical Bayes is to denoise the observations $X_i$ to estimate (or predict) the latent effects $\theta_i$.
 Under squared error loss, the oracle decision rule is the posterior mean $\E_{g_{\trueprior}} [\theta_i \mid X_i]$, and the $g$-modeling approach replaces the unknown prior density $g_{\trueprior}$ in \eqref{eq:true prior density} by the plug-in estimator $g_{\npmle}$ in \eqref{eq:estimated prior density}.
 A key advantage of the hierarchical normal-normal model \eqref{eq:hierarchical model} is that it preserves the tractable structure of the posterior mean through the Gaussian mixture representation \eqref{eq:true data density}.
 Consequently, $\E_{g_{\trueprior}} [\theta_i \mid X_i]$ is a convex combination of the raw observation $X_i$ and $\E_{H^*} [\xi_i \mid X_i]$ (see \eqref{eq:oracle posterior mean}), making the plug-in empirical Bayes estimate straightforward to compute.
 Further, the strong theoretical guarantees for denoising via the classical NPMLE \citep{Jiang2009, Saha2020} carry over without loss to our smooth $g$-modeling framework; see Section~\ref{sec:denoising}.

-Moreover, we show that $g_{\npmle}$ converges to $g_{\trueprior}$ at a fast \emph{polynomial} rate (Theorem~\ref{thm:deconvolution upper bound}), in sharp contrast to the logarithmically slow behavior of the classical NPMLE under the original model \eqref{eq:original model}~\citep{Soloff2025}.
+Our smooth NPMLE not only retains the advantages of the classical NPMLE, but also overcomes its limitations.
+For deconvolution, we show that $g_{\npmle}$ converges to $g_{\trueprior}$ at a fast \emph{polynomial} rate (Theorem~\ref{thm:deconvolution upper bound}), in sharp contrast to the logarithmically slow behavior of the classical NPMLE under the original model \eqref{eq:original model}~\citep{Soloff2025}.
 We also show that this polynomial rate is asymptotically minimax optimal (Theorem~\ref{thm:deconvolution lower bound}).
 Furthermore, we show that the posterior distribution estimated using the smooth NPMLE converges to the true posterior distribution at a polynomial rate (Theorem~\ref{thm:posterior convergence rate}).
+Note that the posterior distribution is a key object in empirical Bayes problems.
+This result opens up new possibilities for establishing results beyond the posterior mean; as we will see later, it can be used to establish the optimality of our proposed confidence sets.

 We illustrate the advantages of using the smooth NPMLE in Figures~\ref{fig:SNPML-TwoComp} and~\ref{fig:SNPML-laplace}.
 Note that the two-component normal mixture prior in Figure~\ref{fig:SNPML-TwoComp} can be expressed as $g_{\trueprior}$ in \eqref{eq:true prior density} with $\cstar = 1$.
 In contrast, the Laplace prior in Figure~\ref{fig:SNPML-laplace} cannot be written as $g_{\trueprior}$ unless $\cstar = 0$.
 Nevertheless, the Laplace density can be approximated by a mixture of normals, and the smooth NPMLE can still provide a reasonable approximation to the true prior density.
 More generally, Gaussian mixtures are dense in broad classes of continuous probability densities, so smooth NPMLEs can approximate a wide range of true prior distributions.
 While the true prior densities used in Figures~\ref{fig:SNPML-TwoComp} and~\ref{fig:SNPML-laplace} are smooth (except at $\theta = 0$ for $G^* = \mathrm{Laplace}(0,1)$), the (nonsmooth) classical NPMLE (based on model~\eqref{eq:original model}) is discrete and does not capture the shape of the underlying true prior very well.